eygilbert/egdb_intl/Readme.md

 `"cache_mb"` is the number of megabytes (2^20 bytes) of heap memory that the driver will use.
 Some of it is used for indexing data, and the rest is used to dynamically cache database data to minimize disk access during lookups.
 The more memory you give the driver, the faster it works on average during an engine search.
 On a machine with at least 8gb of ram, setting the cache_mb to something like 3000mb less than the total PC memory gives good driver performance and still leaves some memory for Windows drivers and a few other smaller programs to run.
 On machines with less memory you'll have to make the margin smaller and manage the memory usage more carefully.
 My experience is that the driver actually works surprisingly well in a kingsrow search with the 8pc db and a very small setting like 1500mb, but of course more memory is better.

 If you are opening the MTC db, give it a cache_mb value of 0.
 It will then use a relatively small amount of memory, approximately 25mb, which is all it needs.
 Unlike the WLD db, the MTC db is not used during a search.
 It is probed before a search, and if a move can be obtained from the MTC db then a search is not necessary.
 To obtain a move from the MTC db it is only necessary to probe the MTC values of the immediate successors of the target position and pick a successor with the best MTC value -- the lowest value for a won position, or the highest value for a lost position.
+When probing successor values, it is necessary to skip probing of successors that were conversion moves from the target position.
+A conversion move is a capture or a man move.

 `"directory"` is the path to the location of the database files.